Maths Mutt HOME

 Example

-A force of (5i + 10𝒋) newtons acts on a body of mass 10 kg for 4 seconds.
-The body was initially moving with a constant velocity of (2i -7j) m s-1.
 Find the final velocity of the body in vector form, and hence obtain its final speed.

 Conservation of Momentum

-Newton's Third Law states:
+Newton’s Third Law implies:

 In an elastic collision, both momentum and kinetic energy are conserved.